ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 The Oblivous Gateway Resource receives this request, selects the key it generated previously using the key identifier from the message, and decrypts the message.
-As this request is directed to the same server, the Oblivious Gateway Resource does not need to initiate an HTTP request to the Target Resource.
-The request can be served directly by the Target Resource, which generates a minimal response (consisting of just a 200 status code) as follows:
+As this request is directed to the same server, the Oblivious Gateway Resource does not need to initiate an HTTP request to the target resource.
+The request can be served directly by the target resource, which generates a minimal response (consisting of just a 200 status code) as follows:

 ~~~ hex-dump